Top Tips to Create an Engaging and Useful Chatbot

 Chatbots can answer many questions.

-The above lines may sound that chatbots are the perfect answer – they are conversational, incorporate a visual UI, and launch notifications.
+The above lines may sound like chatbots are the perfect answer—they are conversational, incorporate a visual UI, and launch notifications.
 Well, chatbots are popular because of these benefits.
-Sometimes the assumptions are that human conversation is the best way to connect with end-users.
+Sometimes, the assumption is that human conversation is the best way to connect with end-users.
 Sometimes it is true, but not always.

 Customer service and sales are good goals for chatbots to fulfil.
 In sales, the common problem is “how our customer service team will respond to questions quickly” or “how our sales team helps customers learn about the product or service without using significant time”.
 In the above cases, chatbots prove helpful as, without the wait or hold, it will help people get the answer they want.
-However, on a few questions like “how our hospital more accurately diagnoses health issues” or in a bank “how to find lost paycheck”, a chatbot may not be the right fit to answer these questions.
+However, a chatbot may not be the right fit to answer a few questions like “how our hospital more accurately diagnose health issues” or in a bank, “how to find lost paycheck”.

 A chatbot is not a good option to handle nuances or complicated situations because of human error.
 Too many variables like “quick”, “accurate”, and “appropriate” are yet to achieve in chatbots.